-- Avalanche MC Server Requirements.
+- Avalanche MC Enterprise Server Requirements.
 These requirements are necessary to install and run the Avalanche MC server. - Avalanche MC Console Requirements.
-These requirements are necessary to install and run the Avalanche MC Console.

-- Mobile Device dServer Requirements.
+These requirements are necessary to install and run the Avalanche MC Console. - Mobile Device dServer Requirements.
 These requirements are necessary to deploy Mobile Device dServers.
-For more information about Mobile Device dServers, refer to Chapter 9: Managing Mobile Device Distributed Servers on page 177. - Infrastructure dServer Requirements.
+For more information about Mobile Device dServers, refer to Chapter 9: Managing Mobile Device Distributed Servers on page 183. - Infrastructure dServer Requirements.
 These requirements are necessary to deploy Infrastructure dServers.
-For more information about Infrastructure dServers, refer to Chapter 8: Managing Infrastructure Distributed Servers on page 161.
+For more information about Infrastructure dServers, refer to Chapter 8: Managing Infrastructure Distributed Servers on page 167. - Microsoft Microsoft SQL Server Database Requirements.
+These requirements are necessary if you are planning to use SQL Server for your database.